ITRS-Group/geneos-best-practice/04 - include-files.md

-# Geneos Best Practice - Guidelines for Include Files
+# Geneos Best Practices - Include Files

 There are three common styles of Geneos Gateway include files: